compsocialscience/summer-institute/2019/materials/logistics/postsicss_grant_guidelines.md

 ## Timeline

-We do not yet know exactly when the grants will be due, but we think that it will be around September 1, 2019.
+We do not yet know exactly when the proposals will be due, but we think that it will be around September 1, 2019.
 That will give us time to close out all of our expenses and figure out how much money we will be able to award.
-Once we have the applications, we should be able to make decisions in about a week.
+Once we have the proposals, we should be able to make decisions in about a week.
 All money needs to be out of our accounts by October 31, 2019 so that we can close out our grant.

 ## Proposal